yminononono/Quantum-PPMS/README.md

 $ conda install --yes --file requirements.txt
 ```

-Now you should be able to run the following script.
+Now you should be able to run the following script in each directory.

 ```
 python analysis.py